States That Start With I: A Deep Dive into Idaho and Illinois

 Geographical Features and Natural Wonders

 Idaho's geography is incredibly diverse.
 The state boasts the majestic Sawtooth Mountains, a stunning range known for its rugged peaks and alpine lakes.
 The Snake River Plain, a vast expanse of fertile land, stretches across much of southern Idaho, providing a stark contrast to the mountainous north.
 This plain is punctuated by dramatic canyons and volcanic features, a testament to the region's geological history.
-The Salmon River, known for its wild rapids and spectacular canyons, is a popular destination for whitewater rafting and fishing enthusiasts.
-Idaho also contains a significant portion of the Bitterroot Mountains, another impressive mountain range.
+But the Salmon River, known for its wild rapids and spectacular canyons, is a popular destination for whitewater rafting and fishing enthusiasts.
+Which means idaho also contains a significant portion of the Bitterroot Mountains, another impressive mountain range.
 These diverse geographical features support a remarkable variety of ecosystems, providing habitats for a wide range of flora and fauna.

 - Mountains: Sawtooth Mountains, Bitterroot Mountains, Clearwater Mountains